EllyPirelly/learnings-wes-bos-JSbeginner/module-08-data-types/README.md

 **What's the difference between a method and a function?**

-A method is a function that lives inside of an object:
+A method is a function that lives inside of an object.

 ```
 const age = 100;